OFrankOt/OFrankOt/README.md

 - 💞️ I’m looking to collaborate on project to enble me showcase skill that I have acquired from my learning process.
 - 📫 How to reach me @ onyangofrank2012@gmail.com or @+254 718567263
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I aqcuire skill in excel but I really never understood the power I had as a reslut.
+- ⚡ Fun fact: I aqcuire skill in excel but I really never understood the power I had,as a result.
 I am exploring the various ways of using this power to impact on the society.

 <!---
 OFrankOt/OFrankOt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.